American Idol Recap: Mrazzle Dazzle

 1. Victoria McQueen, “Don’t You Worry ‘Bout a Thing”

 Born the same day as American Idol’s first episode, 15-year-old Victoria McQueen seemed like a potential gimmick, a fraud who makes Lionel Richie snap and rip off his mustache in disgust.
-But good lord, no: This lanky, starry-eyed beaut practically puts Stevie Wonder’s “Don’t You Worry ‘Bout a Thing” on her finger, spins it like a basketball, and waits for the judges to notice her perfect control.
-Most 15-year-olds on Idol seem like they just wrote their first song in gel pen on the back of a binder; Victoria seems like a saucy, good-humored grownup with taste and eagerness to boot.
+But good lord, no: This lanky, starry-eyed beaut practically puts Stevie Wonder’s “Don’t You Worry ’Bout a Thing” on her finger, spins it like a basketball, and waits for the judges to notice her perfect control.
+Most 15-year-olds on Idol seem like they just wrote their first song in gel pen on the back of a binder; Victoria seems like a saucy, good-humored grown-up with taste and eagerness to boot.
 The judges exchange glances 20 times and sputter about her perfect pitch.
 Well!
 Isn’t that a fine adrenaline boost?
-I’m praying Victoria will stay this chipper for months to come because we’ll need that buoyancy to propel us through the long, grueling, Simon Fuller-owned spring.
+I’m praying Victoria will stay this chipper for months to come because we’ll need that buoyancy to propel us through the long, grueling, Simon Fuller–owned spring.